Methylene blue safety guide

 4

-Ask whether the product is prescription-reviewed, who dispenses it, whether it is pharmaceutical-grade, how it is labeled, and what follow-up exists for side effects.
+Ask whether the product is prescription-reviewed, who dispenses it, whether it is pharmaceutical-grade, how it is labeled, what approval or denial steps can occur, and what follow-up exists for side effects.

 5